handsome-steve/handsomesteves-colorful-logger/README.md

 # Handsome Steve's Colorful Logger

-***
-### Ever wanted to add some color to your LOGGER during the development of your minecraft mods in a simple, yet functional manner?<br><br>
+### Ever wanted to add some color to your LOGGER during the development of your minecraft mods in a simple, yet functional manner?<br>
-Well look no further, Handsome Steve has you covered!<br>
-This simple library allows you to do just that by utilizing a wide range of pre-defined ANSI codes via an Enum.<br><br>
+Well look no further, Handsome Steve has you covered!
+This simple library allows you to do just that by utilizing a wide range of pre-defined ANSI codes.<br><br>

 ## Installation